 - Company currency

 Store credit is usually tracked digitally.
 This can be through gift cards, an online account, or even an in-store record system.
+Some stores have even branded their form of currency that functions as store credit.
+Some popular examples include:

 - CVS ExtraCare Bucks